symbol/symbol-docs/source/guides/blockchain/getting-the-mosaic-identifier-behind-a-namespace-with-receipts.rst

         :start-after:  /* start block 01 */
         :end-before: /* end block 01 */

-2. Attach the mosaic to a transfer transaction.
+2. Attach the mosaic to a TransferTransaction.

 .. example-code::